-By: Dale Wills
+By Dale Wills

 Captain Glenn Cameron from the Flo Rider has been dredge fishing for close to 20 years.

-“I prefer to have all my teaser reels under my command as this allows me total control of the teasers and lets my crew to focus on orchestrating bait and rod duties exclusively.
+“I prefer to have all my teaser reels under my command, as this allows me total control of the teasers and lets my crew focus on orchestrating bait and rod duties exclusively.
 They have enough to worry about in the cockpit,” he says.
 Each of his teaser reels is loaded with 300-pound Momoi Xtra-Hard mono.

 Captain Alan Fields is a veteran skipper who prefers to run his dredge teasers from the cockpit.
-At my age, I have my hands full with two electric bridge teasers!
-I prefer the crew in the cockpit to deal with the dredges,
+“At my age, I have my hands full with two electric bridge teasers!
+I prefer the crew in the cockpit to deal with the dredges,” Fields says.

 “The automatic stop when retrieving the dredge allows my deckhands to just push a button and immediately focus on another task,” he adds.
-“We use the Lindgren Pitman S-1200 reels and they are powerful and well built.
-The interchangeable spool is also a great feature when you want to switch your gear over to bottom fishing: it’s quick and easy.
+“We use the Lindgren Pitman S-1200 reels and they are powerful and well-built.
+The interchangeable spool is also a great feature when you want to switch your gear over to bottom fishing: it’s quick and easy.”

-It’s also necessary to have two mates when fishing dredges from the cockpit.
+“It’s also necessary to have two mates when fishing dredges from the cockpit.
 A lot can go on in a short amount of time,” Fields says.
 His dredge teasers are loaded with 400-pound Momoi Xtra-Hard mono.

-Captain Eddie Wheeler has used several electric reel set-ups for dredges in his career and is currently building and outfitting a new Spencer with his choice of reels.
-I previously used the quad bridge teaser reel system but with the new boat I chose to go with just two Super 9s for my bridge teasers,
+Captain Eddie Wheeler has used several electric reel setups for dredges in his career.
+He is currently building and outfitting a new Spencer with his choice of reels.

-he reports.
-Having the quad electric reels in the bridge worked out alright for slow trolling for sailfish but it can be overwhelming when running all your teasers and marlin fishing.
+“I previously used the quad bridge teaser reel system but with the new boat I chose to go with just two Super 9s for my bridge teasers,” he reports.
+“Having the quad electric reels in the bridge worked out alright for slow trolling for sailfish but it can be overwhelming when running all your teasers and marlin fishing.
 I found it to be challenging in locations like St. Thomas where you have to drive the boat and hand pull teaser chains and lures.
-With the ’Auto Stop’ feature on the electric reels, it really is the greatest invention for dredge teasers.
-On our new boat, the cockpit will be equipped with the LP S-1200 electric reels for our dredges.
+With the ’auto stop’ feature on the electric reels, it really is the greatest invention for dredge teasers.
+On our new boat, the cockpit will be equipped with the LP S-1200 electric reels for our dredges.”

 Wheeler also points out that regardless of your electric bridge teasers, it’s important to have access to the teaser line if you plan on pulling chains or teaser lures so you can easily pull on it beneath the hard top.

-Regardless of how you troll dredges, you will need to design a basic block and tackle system to leverage the power of your teaser reels and decrease the drag force of retrieval (see diagram for a popular set-up).
+Regardless of how you troll dredges, you will need to design a basic block and tackle system to leverage the power of your teaser reels and decrease the drag force of retrieval (see diagram for a popular setup).

-One of the most overlooked parts when pulling dredges is the outriggers—it’s critical to have a strong back bar.
-Rupp Vice President Ron Karpanty explains that, while Rupp Tournament outriggers come standard with one-inch diameter back bars, they recommend an upgrade to heavy-duty back bars, which measure 1 3/8-inch OD.
+One of the most overlooked parts of pulling dredges is the outriggers—it’s critical to have a strong back bar.
+Rupp Vice President Ron Karpanty explains that while Rupp Tournament outriggers come standard with one-inch diameter back bars, they recommend an upgrade to heavy-duty back bars, which measure 1 3/8-inch OD.
 Rupp Bigg Rigg outriggers come standard with 1 3/8-inch diameter back bars, and they recommend an upgrade to Bigg Rigg heavy back bars that measure 1 3/4 inches for those using large dredges or running at high speeds in rough conditions.

 Rupp hydraulic outriggers also require the use of BiggRigg heavy back bars.
-We also have a line of teaser/dredge clamps that allow for additional attachment points anywhere on the lower half of the outrigger,
+“We also have a line of teaser/dredge clamps that allow for additional attachment points anywhere on the lower half of the outrigger,” Karpanty explains.

 In addition to running a block and tackle, Capt.
-John Lagrone of the Los Suenos-based Xta-Sea explains, The pulley placement with your dredge teasers needs to be positioned as low as possible on your outrigger so your angler’s rods will be able to clear the dredge teaser line when the boat is in a turn and you’re going for multiple fish.
-The angler hooked up first needs to automatically go to the aft inside corner of the cockpit to play the fish and keep the line above the dredge teaser.
+John Lagrone of the Los Suenos-based Xta-Sea explains, “The pulley placement with your dredge teasers needs to be positioned as low as possible on your outrigger so your angler’s rods will be able to clear the dredge teaser line when the boat is in a turn and you’re going for multiple fish.
+The angler hooked up first needs to automatically go to the aft inside corner of the cockpit to play the fish and keep the line above the dredge teaser.”

-Wheeler also points out that with hands-free cockpit dredges, the auto stop feature allows the mates time pull down teaser lines so the angler can get a bait close to a teasing fish and also pull down teaser lines so the angler’s line can clear it when hooked up and in a turn.
+Wheeler also points out that with hands-free cockpit dredges, the auto stop feature allows the mates time to pull down teaser lines so the angler can get a bait close to a teasing fish and also pull down teaser lines so the angler’s line can clear it when hooked up and in a turn.

 Ever wonder how far back other captains are pulling their dredges?
-Plenty of variables such as rigger size and angle, boat speed, amount of whitewater and dredge weight all factor into how deep a captain pulls his dredge.
+Plenty of variables, such as rigger size and angle, boat speed, amount of whitewater and dredge weight, all factor into how deep a captain pulls his dredge.

-Glenn Cameron explains, The most important factor for me is the dredge needs to be trolled completely submerged with no skipping or tumbling.
+Glenn Cameron explains, “The most important factor for me is the dredge needs to be trolled completely submerged with no skipping or tumbling.
 I also like to fish it where I can see it and see fish around it.
-If I had to pick a general spot where I like the dredge, it would be somewhere between the first and second wave.
+If I had to pick a general spot where I like the dredge, it would be somewhere between the first and second wave.”

-Alan Fields also makes it a point to place a flat line bait just over and a few feet behind the dredge.
-You want a bait to be seen if a fish is trailing the dredge.
+Fields also makes sure to place a flat line bait just over and a few feet behind the dredge.
+“You want a bait to be seen if a fish is trailing the dredge.
 If the fish looks up, you want it to see a bait.
 You don’t want to have a bait too far behind the dredge where the fish could fade back or away.
 Give them something easy to see.
-And eat.
+And eat.”

-Glenn Cameron says, I like to make my turn once we have a fish hooked up and then simultaneously retrieve my outside dredge and inside daisy chain to the boat.
+Glenn Cameron says, “I like to make my turn once we have a fish hooked up and then simultaneously retrieve my outside dredge and inside daisy chain to the boat.
 I then draw my inside dredge up a little into the clear water and leave my outside daisy chain to troll behind the dredge as I continue to make a turn.
 My goal is to engage any other fish that may be swimming with the one we are hooked up to.

 Wheeler advocates leaving his dredges out as long as possible before retrieving them.
-When I do retrieve them, I generally will pull the inside dredge in first to get it out the way and then retrieve the inside teaser chain.
+“When I do retrieve them, I generally will pull the inside dredge in first to get it out the way and then retrieve the inside teaser chain.
 As long as it’s not getting tangled or interfering with the fish I like to leave them out.
-That also goes for the baited lines, keep fishing as long as you can but stay organized.
+That also goes for the baited lines, keep fishing as long as you can but stay organized.”

 Regardless of what dredge bait you choose, they need to run true.
-It’s important for each bait to be rigged properly and not spinning.
+It’s important to rig each bait properly so that it does not spin.
 The bait should look like a school of fish swimming in a ball.
-With a poorly rigged and spinning bait, extra drag is placed on the dredge and the unnatural motion of a spinning fish can spook incoming fish.
+Poorly rigged, spinning bait places extra drag on the dredge, and the motion of a spinning fish can spook catches.
 Wheeler also suggests keeping your dredge consistent with similar-sized mullet and leads.
-You don’t want to mix up the bait sizes and leads,

 “Hopefully we are pulling it in while catching fish but if not, keeping an eye on the baits almost hourly helps.
 Fresh mullet will hold up better and I don’t want them washed out with no meat and no smell left on them.
-If they begin to break up, we’ll change them throughout the day,
+If they begin to break up, we’ll change them throughout the day,” he says.

 - Three-ounce leads are the most common size for dredge mullet.